CHP investigates case of severe paediatric influenza B infection

 - Maintain a balanced diet, exercise regularly, take adequate rest, do not smoke and avoid overstress.

-The public may visit the CHP's influenza page and weekly Flu Express for more information.
+For more information, please visit the CHP's influenza page and weekly Flu Express.

 Issued at HKT 17:12